orb-community/orb-website/docs/documentation/install.md

     Is the installation/deployment not working correctly?
 Found a bug?
 Come talk to us [live on Slack](https://netdev.chat/) in the `#orb` channel, or [file a GitHub issue here](https://github.com/orb-community/orb/issues/new/choose).

+#### Setting up a prometheus sink

+If you prefer, in addition to deploying the orb, you can also set up your own prometheus to send data for.
+Note that this is not strictly related to Orb, but examples of the yaml files for the configuration are available below.

+=== "prometheus.yml"
+    ```yaml
+    global:
+      scrape_interval: 5m
+      scrape_timeout:  1m
+    scrape_configs:
+      - job_name: "prometheus"
+        basic_auth:
+          username: 'MYUSER'
+          password: 'MYPASSWORD'
+    ```

+=== "web-config.yml"
+    On this case you need to generate password using htpasswd like [as described in the prometheus documentation](https://prometheus.io/docs/guides/basic-auth/)
+    ```yaml
+    basic_auth_users:
+      admin: BASIC-AUTH-PASSWORD
+    ```

+=== "docker-compose.yml"
+    ```yaml
+    version: "3"
+    services:
+      prometheus:
+        image: prom/prometheus:latest
+        ports:
+          - 9090:9090
+        volumes:
+          - "/storage-docker/prometheus/prometheus.yaml:/etc/prometheus/prometheus.yml"
+          - "/storage-docker/prometheus/web-config.yaml:/etc/prometheus/web-config.yml"
+        command:
+          - '--config.file=/etc/prometheus/prometheus.yml'
+          - '--web.config.file=/etc/prometheus/web-config.yml'
+          - '--enable-feature=remote-write-receiver'
+      grafana:
+        image: grafana/grafana:latest
+        ports:
+          - 3000:3000
+        depends_on:
+          - prometheus
+    ```